Roadside Peek : Roadside USA Roadside Peek : Road Trips Roadside Peek : Features

 Photo courtesy Georg Balandran

-(Right) This view taken of the main marquee for the Stardust features the old 70's lettering.
+(Right) This view taken of the main marquee for the Stardust Casino features the old 70's lettering.
 This huge marquee still lights up the street alongside Las Vegas Blvd.

 Stardust Marquee